Erika Hayasaki

 It is also important to remember that narrative does not always have to take place over a few years, or a few months, as journalist and author Edgar Sandoval notes here.

 Great features can unfold over a week, or even a day.
-Consider Leslie Jamison’s essay, “The Devil’s Bait.”
+Consider Leslie Jamison’s reported essay, “The Devil’s Bait.”

 Narrative, as we who teach it understand it, has come to be synonymous with inhabiting a person’s mind, writing in the third person and from the omniscient “voice of god,” or writing from the third person point of view of the individual you have interviewed.
 Often, it means spending long stretches of time immersed, and pulling from the rules of fiction to apply them to nonfiction.
 But sometimes it’s okay to blow up these rules (as long as you understand what rules you are breaking in the first place, and as long as you do not break the core rule of sticking to the facts and truth).